sidahmed-faisal/Corporate-Policy-Advisor-Agent-with-Langgraph/README.md

 1. **Persistent Qdrant + sparse vectors** — Run Qdrant as a Docker service with sparse SPLADE vectors replacing BM25, giving true hybrid search without an in-process index.
 2. **Structured citation spans** — Return character offsets into the source document (not just chunk IDs), enabling the UI to highlight the exact sentence in the original PDF.
-3. **Cross-encoder reranking** — Replace LLM pointwise reranker with a local `ms-marco` cross-encoder for 10× faster reranking at higher precision.
+3. **Cross-encoder reranking** — Add a local `ms-marco` cross-encoder between RRF fusion and the agent (currently no reranker runs), using a single batched CPU inference call to rescore the top-20 fused candidates and return the top-5 — higher precision at well under a second of added latency.
 4. **Version-aware multi-turn** — Track conversation history in LangGraph state so employees can ask follow-up questions ("what about the old policy?") without re-stating context.
 5. **Automatic contradiction discovery** — Offline job that runs `check_contradictions` over all document pairs in the same category and stores the results, so contradiction detection at query time is O(1) lookup rather than an LLM call.